-The AD7172-2 has two general-purpose digital input/output pins: GPIO0 and GPIO1.
+The AD7175-2 has two general-purpose digital input/output pins: GPIO0 and GPIO1.
 They are enabled using the IP\EN0/IP\EN1 bits or the OP\EN0/OP\EN1 bits in the GPIOCON register.
 When the GPIO0 or GPIO1 pin is enabled as an input, the logic level at the pin is contained in the GP\DATA0 or GP\DATA1 bit, respectively.
 When the GPIO0 or GPIO1 pin is enabled as an output, the GP\ DATA0 or GP\DATA1 bits, respectively, determine the logic level output at the pin.
-The logic levels for these pins are referenced to AVDD1 and AVSS; therefore, outputs have an amplitude of 5 V or 3.3 V.
+The logic levels for these pins are referenced to AVDD1 and AVSS; therefore, outputs have an amplitude of 5 V.

 The SYNC/ERROR pin can also be used as a general-purpose output.
-When the ERR\EN bits in the GPIOCON register are set to 11, the SYNC/ERRORA pin operates as a general-purpose output.
+When ERR\EN bits in the GPIOCON register are set to 11, the SYNC/ERROR pin operates as a general-purpose output.
 In this configuration, the ERR\DAT bit in the GPIOCON register determines the logic level output at the pin.
 The logic level for the pin is referenced to IOVDD and DGND.

-The GPIO0 pin, GPIO1 pin, and SYNC/ERROR pin, when set as general-purpose outputs, have an active pull-up.
+Both GPIOs and the SYNC/ERROR pin, when set as general-purpose outputs, have an active pull-up.